SamE123/SamE123/README.md

 ## Welcome 👋

 Vassar College 2021 English and Comp Science.
-Currently working at Cook Systems.
+Currently working at Cook Systems.👨‍🍳

-Developer and writer of 'Lilith Wants to Buy Your Soul' and game designer for'Gambit Game.'
+Developer and writer of 'Lilith Wants to Buy Your Soul' and game designer for'Gambit Game.'🎮🎲

-Enjoys playing chess.
+Enjoys playing chess. ♟

+Contact: scliao123@gmail.com

 <!--
 **SamE123/SamE123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.